 Publication Ethics and Publication Malpractice Statement

-This statement clarifies ethical behavior of all parties involved in the act of publishing an article in Journal of Earth Energy Engineering (JEEE), including the authors, the editors, the peer-reviewers and the publisher (Universitas Islam Riau Press).
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in Journal of Earth Energy Engineering (JEEE), including the authors, the editors, the peer-reviewers, and the publisher (Universitas Islam Riau Press).

 This statement is based on COPE's Best Practice Guidelines for Journal Editors